iambrainstorming/iambrainstorming.github.io/src/chapters/democracy/new-cockroach-janta-party-manifesto.md

 - Support and join open-source, decentralized online media platforms that continuously adapt to community needs and feedback
 - Build community-driven communication systems that respect freedom of speech, transparency, user rights

+Open-source decentralized media **is resistant to capture by billionaires, corporations, or political interests** because control is distributed across communities instead of being concentrated in a single company or owner.
+The source code remains open, and anyone is free to run servers, clients, or alternative versions of the platform.

+Unlike centralized closed-source platforms, decentralized systems cannot be easily taken over, bought out, or controlled through money and monopoly power.

 Information power should not belong to a handful of corporations or politically connected billionaires.
 Both traditional television media and internet platforms must remain accountable to citizens, not controlled by concentrated wealth or political influence.